bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/logging-in-to-bitrise.md

 published: false

 ---
-## Logging in

 You can log into Bitrise in many ways:

 * with your Bitrise username and password
 * with your Gitlab/Github/Bitbucket account
-* with your Bitrise organization name if SAML SSO has been set up to and enforced on it your Bitrise organization
+* with your Bitrise organization name if [SAML SSO](/team-management/organizations/saml-sso-in-organizations/) has been set up to and enforced on it your Bitrise organization

 ## Resetting your password

-If trying to log in but you forgot your password:
+If you try to log in but you forgot your password:

-1. Click on `Forgot your password` on our [Login page](https://app.bitrise.io/users/sign_in).
+1. Click `Forgot your password` on our [Login page](https://app.bitrise.io/users/sign_in)
 2. Provide your email address or username so that we know where to send password recovery link.

    ![](/img/forgot-your-password.jpg)